Swiss8191/Peak-Stamina/README.md

 Append `_MULTIPLIER` to any mode (e.g., `PASSIVE_OVER_MULTIPLIER`) to scale the effect based on how far past the threshold the player is.

-**LimitOrCooldown** is context-dependent: for PASSIVE/BOTH modes it sets the Bonus Stamina hardcap; for BURST modes it sets the cooldown in ticks before the burst can re-trigger.
+`LimitOrCooldown` is context dependent: for PASSIVE/BOTH modes it sets the Bonus Stamina hardcap; for BURST modes it sets the cooldown in ticks before the burst can re-trigger.

 **Examples:**